develooper1994/Commander/README.md

 # Commander
+- Description: Commander is a meticulously crafted process management library, designed with an intuitive and user-friendly approach.
+I have personally developed this library for my projects, harnessing the power of Qt6.
+Commander provides developers with efficient and effective process management capabilities, enabling seamless control and handling of processes within their applications.
+- Technologies used: C++, Qt6

 Commander simplifies process management tasks.
 You can issue commands to the shell as child processes.
 Here are the key features of Commander: